Azure-Samples/AzureSqlGettingStartedSamples/python/Unix-based/RHEL_Setup.md

 > You now have Python installed!
 The next section will walk you through getting the tools to interact with your database.

-## Install the ODBC Driver and SQL Command Line Utility for SQL Server

 ## Install the ODBC Driver and SQL Command Line Utility for Azure SQL DB

 [SQLCMD](https://docs.microsoft.com/sql/linux/sql-server-linux-connect-and-query-sqlcmd) is a command line tool that enables you to connect to Azure SQL DB and run queries.